ujrav/ECE408/README.md

 Once it is done, hit Ctrl+F5 to run the program.

 When completed, there should be two image outputs in the Image folder: "Images/output.bmp" and "Images/outputSerial.bmp".
+Open them and check to make sure green boxes have been drawn around the human faces in the image.

 ---